-The National Freedom of Information Coalition protects our right to open government.
-Our mission is to make sure state and local governments and public institutions have laws, policies and procedures to facilitate the public’s access to their records and proceedings.
+The National Freedom of Information Coalition protects our right to open government by ensuring state and local governments and public institutions have laws, policies and procedures to facilitate the public’s access to their records and proceedings.

 NFOIC exercises advocacy, education and resolve.
 We are keenly aware of the challenges to access information in an increasingly digital world.

 We are a national nonprofit, nonpartisan organization of state and regional affiliates representing 35 states and the District of Columbia.
 Through our programs and services and national member network, NFOIC promotes press freedom, legislative and administrative reforms, dispute resolutions and litigation (when needed) to ensure open, transparent and accessible state and local governments and public institutions.

 Our members include citizen-driven nonprofit FOI organizations, academic and First Amendment centers, journalistic societies and attorneys.
 NFOIC is located at the University of Florida College of Journalism and Communications and works closely with its neighbor, the Brechner Center for Freedom of Information.

 NFOIC provides transparency education and guidance, offers financial support for FOI litigation, a state-by-state resource guide to state FOI organizations and information, and undertakes evidence-based research projects.

 Each year, NFOIC and its members convene the National FOI Summit.
 This two-day event features ideas, experiences and discussions about the latest issues and trends around freedom of information laws, policies and practices at the state and local levels across the U.S.